accesscode-2-1/unit-3/lessons/06_Fragments.md

 ### Afternoon Exercises

 Starting with an app with only the blank Activity boilerplate, create an app using a navigation drawer and fragments.
 Create an app that uses fragments to create a detail/view layout that’s different for phones and tablets.

+#### Exit Ticket
+Please complete the exit ticket [here](http://goo.gl/forms/CQef81dURT).